-Let us discuss some key differences between Modem vs Router in the following points:
+Let us discuss some key differences between Modem vs Router:

-- Router helps to connect its device to various networks together.
-Where modem device converts the digital to an analog signal called as modulator and converts the analog to digital called a demodulator.
+- The router helps connect its device to various networks.
+The modem device converts the digital to an analog signal called a modulator and converts the analog to a digital called a demodulator.

-- Router’s responsibility to distribute the information received from one computer to others that have requested in the network.
-Where, Modem has a responsibility to carry the information from the internet to the requested network and the router does rest.
+- The router’s responsibility is to distribute the information received from one computer to others requested in the network.
+Where Modem has a responsibility to carry the information from the internet to the requested network, and the router does rest.

-- When a computer performs an upload on the internet, the modem helps to convert digital signals to the analog of the telephone line; and download operation is performed opposite in modem.
+- When a computer performs an upload on the internet, the modem helps convert digital signals to the analog of the telephone line; download operation is performed opposite in modem.
 The modem does not analyze the signals received.
-Where the router analyzes the destination field of a data packet and reads its physical address.
-Then it routes the packet to the specified destination.
+Where the router analyzes the destination field of a data packet and reads its physical address, then it routes the packet to the specified destination.

-- Router is operated on three layers of the OSI model – Physical, Datalink and Network layer.
-Where the Modem is operated on the Data link layer only.
+- A router is operated on three layers of the OSI model – Physical, Datalink, and Network layer, where the Modem is operated on the Data link layer only.

 - Modems can be connected to the computer or network to the public internet.
 Where the router only directs the traffic in the network by sending packets to specified devices.

-- Router checks the packet every time before sending its destination.
+- The router checks the packet every time before sending its destination.
 The firewall implemented in the router helps the computer network from threatening.
-Where modem just transfers the data packet without any examination and prone to threat easily.
+Where the modem just transfers the data packet without any examination and prone to threat easily.

 - Router lies between the modem and computer networks.
 Modem lines between telephone lines and router.